All Episodes

 This is Obama basically keeping the whole concept of his inevitable presidency alive.

-Here it is again in Toto.
+Here it is again in total.

 I am a United States Senator.

-Uh I am a candidate for president.
+I am a candidate for president.

 Because I think that we have one president at a time.

-Oh and it's very important that our foreign policy is presented in one voice.
+And it's very important that our foreign policy is presented in one voice.

 Really?

-Pure drivel, pure psycho babble.
+Pure drivel, pure psycho-babble.

-But I want to go back here to um it's a wonderful tradition in the United States, not always observed.
+But I want to go back here to it's a wonderful tradition in the United States, not always observed.

 It's a good one.